 Initial Power-on Defaults

-Upon initial application of power to the device, the following register bits are set to a '0' state: Watchdog Register, TR, FT, AFE, ABE, and SQWE.
-The following bits are set to a '1' state: ST, OUT, and HT (see Table 14, page 23).
+Upon initial application of power to the device, the following register bits are set to a '0' state: Watchdog Register; FT; AFE; ABE and SQWE.
+The following bits are set to a '1' state: ST; OUT; and HT.